OlofH2/Before-Fab-Academy/docs/KiCad_and_Roland_MonoFab_SRM_20.md

 In Page settings I changed the page size to A5 and added some information about the project.
 Then I added a text box, just to try it.
 I also put a rectangular frame around some of the elements and changed the style of the frame.

+!!!Info "Sixth part"

     This [video](https://www.youtube.com/watch?v=2oxuvwRuQNM&list=PLs4ifnZzVJmqaSM1lsg68vPVtJxVNhVwV&index=6) explains how to use the PCB editor.

 Before opening the PCB editor I changed the value of the capacitor and the resistor by clicking on each of these element and then clicking on the symbol for Properties.
 Another way to open the Properties manager is to right click on an element and choose the Properties manager from the list.
 The third way is simply to write the letter E and the fourth way is to double click on the text.
  I changed the value of the Capacitor from C_1206 to 1 uF, the value of the Resistor from R-1206 to 1k.
 Then I opened the PCB Editor by clicking on the symbol for it in the top bar.